What Is the CICO Diet and Can It Help You Lose Weight?

 If the reminders don’t work, take a photo of your food and try to log when it’s convenient.

-3. Watch your portion size.
+3. Watch your portion size

+If you’re new to CICO, portioning food may feel difficult.
 A food scale gives you food weights in grams, which will convert into accurate calorie counts.

 Don’t want to invest in a food scale?
-Use measuring cups and spoons, just don’t rely on eyeballing.
+Use measuring cups and spoons — just don’t rely on eyeballing.

-4. Don’t just rely on CICO.
+4. Don’t just rely on CICO

 Just because CICO is focused on calories does not mean you have free rein to sacrifice diet quality.